SakshamG7/AddHearts/README.md

 /addhearts subtract <Number Of Hearts> <Player> - Removes Hearts From Given Player<br>
 /addhearts set <Number Of Hearts> <Player> - Sets Number Of Hearts to The Given Player<br>
 /addhearts default <Number Of Hearts> - This Changes the default amount of Hearts For New Player Join With.<br>
-/addhearts setall <Number Of Hearts> - Sets All Online And Offline Player's Hearts to This Value
+/addhearts setall <Number Of Hearts> - Sets All Online And Offline Player's Hearts to This Value<br>
+/addhearts reload - Reloads The Config File And All The Players Hearts.

 # Permissions
 addhearts.heal<br>